Jbleezy/BO2-Reimagined/README.md

 * Increased waypoint offset from top of screen
 * Changed player waypoint location to be center of player instead of top of player
 * Increased distance between revive waypoint arrow and icon
-* Bleedout bar displayed when downed
+* Bleed out bar displayed when downed
 * Revive bar displayed for downed player
 * Changed revive bar color to blue
 * Player needs to be revived text updates to new player instantly